JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 }
 ```

-Here I made the decision that this `Row` struct will not own the data its showing.
+Here I made the decision that this `Row` struct will not own the data it's showing.
 Therefore, it needs a reference to the data stored in the table.
 I also want to have the row have access to the `ColumnInfo` from the table.
 Since every row will be holding a reference to the same `ColumnInfo`, I went with an [RC](https://doc.rust-lang.org/std/rc/index.html) to avoid extra lifetime parameters on the row struct.

-Now we can make our own `Iterator` for table.
+Now we can implement `Iterator` for the table.
 We can just wrap the existing `Iterator` from `BTreeMap` and transform each response into our `Row` struct.

 ```rust
 /// Iterator of [`Row`]s from a table